THE

 Spreading their psychedelic gospel, they become both rockstars and pariahs in equal measure.

 Branded "dangerous radicals" and already under government surveillance, the CIA moves in.
+MK-Ultra, which uses LSD to shatter minds, erase identities, and turn human beings into programmable machines, places Hollingshead at the top of their watchlist.

-Cornered and desperate—how much is one man willing to sacrifice to save his glorious revolution?
+How much is one man willing to sacrifice to save his glorious revolution?

 Vanessa, his daughter